Showing posts with label pi network. Show all posts

 Pi claims this will happen in December, but if I'm correct on how they're currently profiting, the day the coins become tradeable, and worthless, is the day people stop opening up the app to 'mine' them.
 This means no more ad money for the Pi guys.

 We'll see soon enough.
-Who knows, maybe I'll be eating words as thousands of new millionaires who earned their fortune pretend-mining Pi coins mock me for being so wrong.
+Who knows, maybe I'll be eating my words as thousands of new millionaires who earned their fortune pretend-mining Pi coins mock me for being so wrong.

 ---------------